Chroma noise reduction does not take exposure correction into account

 #3 Updated by Ulrich Pegelow over 4 years ago

 - Affected Version set to git development version

 Seems I misunderstood.
 Introducing new noise as part of noise reduction is likely a bug.
 Could you please supply your example image plus XMP?

-#4 Updated by Istvan Kovacs about 4 years ago
+#4 Updated by Istvan Kovacs over 4 years ago

 Please check http://tech.kovacs-telekes.org/files/darktable-issue-9883/

 Note the green dots that appear at 100% zoom; set profile manually to ISO 25600, and they'll be gone.
 To make it even more evident, you can increase exposure correction beyond 3 EV.